Wolverine971/9takes/src/blog/enneagram/enneagram-tldr.md

 1. Consider your core motivations and fears: Each Enneagram type is motivated by a core desire and is driven by a core fear.
 Reflect on what drives you and what you are afraid of, and see which type aligns with your deepest motivations and fears.

 2. Identify your core traits: Each Enneagram type has a set of core traits that define their personality.
-Consider your strengths and weaknesses and see which type’s traits most closely match your own.
+Consider your strengths and weaknesses and see which type’s traits most closely match your own. <a href="/blog/enneagram/enneagram-strengths-and-weaknesses">Checkout each type's strengths and weaknesses here</a>.

 3. Consider your childhood experiences: Our childhood experiences can shape our personality and behavior.
 Reflect on your upbringing and see how it may have influenced your Enneagram type.
+Checkout <a href="/blog/enneagram/enneagram-childhood-stereotypes">how each type was in their childhood here</a>.

 4. Seek outside opinions: Ask friends, family, and colleagues for their feedback on your personality traits and tendencies.
 They may offer insight into your Enneagram type that you may not have considered.